 New Permanent Exhibits Forthcoming (In Our New Building):

-The new exhibits will be a fully immersive, interactive explorations of the waters of North Idaho and how a system of lakes, rivers and aquifer, determines our livelihoods- past, present and future.
+The new exhibits will be fully immersive and interactive explorations of the waters of North Idaho and how the system of lakes, rivers, and aquifer determines our livelihoods - past, present and future.